SinclairPythonAkoto/Learning-C_plus_plus/README.md

 C++ relies on the user to manage the program’s memory, although there are garbage collectors avaiable for C++.

-The tutorials in which I will be learning the basics from [Mike Dane](https://www.mikedane.com/programming-languages/c++/), then move onto learn a more detailed understanding with [freecodecamp](https://www.freecodecamp.org/news/learn-c-with-free-31-hour-course/).
+The tutorials in which I will be learning the basics are from [Mike Dane](https://www.mikedane.com/programming-languages/c++/), then I will move onto learn a more detailed understanding with [freecodecamp](https://www.freecodecamp.org/news/learn-c-with-free-31-hour-course/).